Understanding Price vs. Value in the Real World: A Comprehensive Guide

 Selling price

-We see this all the time: a Colt Python listed at $3,000 but no bids, 9 re-listings in a row.
+We see this all the time: a Colt Python listed at $3,000 but no bids, with 9 re-listings in a row.

-GunBroker is like eBay, it reflects what sellers hope to get, not always what they receive.
+GunBroker is like eBay; it reflects what sellers hope to get, not always what they receive.
 That's why we only consider closed listings with bids in our FMV estimates.

 3. “You’re lowballing me.”